 The Small Garden Sanctuary

-Bespoke storage: I designed two custom multi-functional garden storage units that disguise the water butt, incorporate a composting area, and provides valuable additional seating.
+• Bespoke storage: I designed two custom multi-functional garden storage units.
+One has an attractive green roof and disguises the water butt, incorporates a composting area, and provides dry storage.
+The other covers and enhances the appearance of an existing garden storage unit whilst provides valuable additional seating.

 The design prioritised a low-impact approach through: